Kho-Kho (2021 film): Theatrical

+Home media

+The film was digitally streamed on Amazon Prime Video.
+It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.

 Reception

+Critical reception

-Sujit Chandrakumar of Times of India described Kho Kho as "an inspirational sports drama".
+Sujit Chandrakumar of The Times of India described Kho Kho as "an inspirational sports drama."
 Writing for Cinema Express, Sajin Shrijith lauded the film as a predictable but empowering sports drama.
-"The film doesn’t bring anything new to the table in terms of storytelling.
+"The film doesn't bring anything new to the table in terms of storytelling.
 But at the same time, one wonders how many new ways can one narrate a sports drama, especially when motivation is its primary intention".
 He rated it as a film worth watching.
-In a review for Firstpost Anna MM Vetticad wrote,"Kho Kho stumbles intermittently when it gets too didactic or veers away from its slice-of-life narrative style.
-Nonetheless, it achieves a charming overall sweetness and positivity".
+In a review for Firstpost, Anna MM Vetticad wrote, "Kho Kho stumbles intermittently when it gets too didactic or veers away from its slice-of-life narrative style.
+Nonetheless, it achieves a charming overall sweetness and positivity."